Nikolaj Ehlers: Major junior

 His play in Switzerland earned him attention in North America and he was eventually drafted sixth overall by the Halifax Mooseheads in the 2013 CHL Import Draft.
-Prior to joining the Mooseheads, Ehlers spoke with fellow Danishmen Oliver Bjorkstrand and Mikkel Bødker to prepare himself for the change.
+Prior to joining the Mooseheads, Ehlers spoke with fellow Danes Oliver Bjorkstrand and Mikkel Bødker to prepare himself for the change.
 Ehlers made an immediate impact in the CHL while starting off playing on a line with Brent Andrews and Andrew Ryan.
 Through the first 16 games of the season, Ehlers led all rookies with eight goals and nine assists.
 Although he had missed some games due to the 2014 World Junior Ice Hockey Championships, Ehlers continued to lead all rookies with 56 points through 38 games.
 As a result, he was ranked 22nd among North American skaters eligible for the 2014 NHL entry draft in the NHL Central Scouting Bureau's (CSS) mid-term rankings.
 He was also selected to participate in the CHL/NHL Top Prospects Game and was named an alternate captain for Team Orr.
 Through February and early March, Ehlers recorded three hat-tricks in consecutive games while also maintaining an eight game multi-point streak to accumulate 47 goals and 50 assists in 59 games.
 He finished his rookie season on a 14-game point streak and finished the regular season with 104 points in 63 games for the Mooseheads.
 As a result of his outstanding rookie season, Ehlers received the RDS Cup as Rookie of the Year and Michael Bossy Trophy as the QMJHL's Top Prospect.
 He was also named to the QMJHL's Second All-Star Team and Rookie All-Star Team.

 Ahead of the 2014 NHL entry draft, Ehlers was ranked 13th among North American skaters by the CSS and 10th by Bob McKenzie of The Sports Network.
 He also earned high rankings from Corey Pronman of ESPN for his skating, puck handling, and playmaking.
 Leading up to the draft, NHL Director of Central Scouting Dan Marr also praised Ehlers quickness and playmaking abilities.
 When speaking of Ehlers, Marr said: "He's proven to be a skilled forward who can work some magic.
 He's got that quickness where he can separate from a check and get to the net.
 He's got soft hands and passes with authority, is a clever playmaker and very unselfish.
 Most teams are viewing him as a first-round candidate."
 Ehlers was eventually drafted in the first round, ninth overall, by the Winnipeg Jets.